-Oiled leather is a hide that has been tanned using oils.
 This hide has several benefits including; its pliable properties, water resistant, easy to remove scuff marks, and requires less upkeep then most leathers.

-Black soft pebbled leather from Alberta:
+Black soft pebbled leather:

 This adds the finishing touch to every bag.
 We believe that hardware should have a purpose and work just as hard for you as our leather and designs.
 We work with a company in Ohio for 98% of the pieces.
-However, for our custom chain and handles we work with our manufacturer in China.
+However, for our custom chain and handles we work with our manufacturer overseas.
 Although our brand ethos is to work with local manufacturers as much as possible we were not able to do so for every aspect of the handbag.

 "Rendering & Leather Reduce Environmental Impact - The U.S. ...."
 Accessed 2 Dec.
 2019.